yasminaElg/hackaton_project/docs/guide.md

 # What are you building ?

-You will be making a React-based web app and its backend to manage the monthly Hackatons.
+You will be making a React-based web app and its backend to manage the Hackatons.

 ## Features